pnfsoftware/jeb-androsig/README.md

 ## Building from Source

-Use the provided build.xml to build both plugins (packaged in a single JAR); the version number 'x.y.z' is located in AndroSigCommon.
-Build using the following ant command:
+Use the provided build-xxx script to build both plugins (packaged in a single JAR); the version number 'x.y.z' is located in AndroSigCommon.
+Update the version number in the script file before building.

-`$ ant -Dversion=x.y.z`

 ## Components